What is Happiness?

 Pleasure is short term and solitary as opposed to happiness which is long term, outgoing and experienced in social groups.

-Pleasure is dependent and wants to be taken, as opposed to happiness which is autonomous and giving.
+Pleasure is dependent and wants 'to take', as opposed to happiness which is autonomous and giving.

 Pleasure is physical, happiness is ethereal and beyond the realm of the senses.